 2.139 Deterioration ― A permanent change in the physical properties of a resin evidenced by impairment of these properties.

-2.140 Diluent ― A volatile liquid, which isnot a solvent for the non-volatile constituents of a varnish or lacquer, but may yet be used in conjunction with the true solvent, without causing precipitation.
+2.140 Diluent ― A volatile liquid, which is not a solvent for the non-volatile constituents of a varnish or lacquer, but may yet be used in conjunction with the true solvent, without causing precipitation.

 2.141 Dilution Ratio ― The capacity of an active solvent for a given resin to tolerate a non-solvent or blends of non-solvents used as diluents for economic considerations, as well as to secure desirable characteristics to the resin solutions.
 Dilution ratio is the ratio by volume of diluent to solvent in a mixture of solvent and diluent in such proportions that the mixture just fails to be a solvent for a given resin or polymer.